 We promise to be the difference in our customers’ day, working to make every connection a personal one and creating memorable moments that define their Heartland experience.

 We promise to discover what is important to our customers, respect their choices and customize our service specifically to their needs.

 We promise to be leaders in care delivery, corporate responsibility and community action.

-This map shows HCR ManorCare Skilled Nursing, Assisted Living, Home Health Care and Hospice admissions by patient/resident zipcode in 2017.
-One second of the animation equals approximately 6 days.
+This map shows HCR ManorCare Skilled Nursing, Assisted Living, Home Health Care and Hospice admissions by patient/resident zipcode in 2018.

 Toledo, Ohio-based Owens-Illinois, Inc. (O-I), the world’s largest glass container manufacturer, entered the health care field in 1929 when Owens Bottle Company merged with Illinois Glass Company, a manufacturer of glass products for the drug and medical fields, to form Owens-Illinois Glass Company.
 In 1982, O-I created a health care group which included pharmaceutical packaging operations that made scientific glassware.
 That same year, an investment started O-I on the road to nursing home ownership.
 Eventually this small business grew into a large healthcare entity serving the needs of our seniors.